spot_img

 AI image generated by Google Gemini

-Common law — the legal system based on judicial precedent rather than codified statutes — operates in more than 80 jurisdictions worldwide, including the United States, Canada, Australia, India, Nigeria, Kenya, Hong Kong, and Singapore.
-The system of parliamentary democracy, the Westminster model, and many constitutional frameworks in former colonies trace directly to British practice.
+Over eighty jurisdictions around the world use common law; a legal system based on court precedents rather than codified legislation; including the United States, Canada, Australia, India, Nigeria, Kenya, Hong Kong, and Singapore.
+Similarly, many constitutions in former colonies are modeled on the British Westminster system.

-The final transfer of British colonial sovereignty — the handover of Hong Kong to China on 1 July 1997 — marked the symbolic end of the largest and most globally consequential empire in human history.
+The transfer of Hong Kong to China on July 1, 1997; the last major remnant of British sovereignty; marked the symbolic end of the largest and most far-reaching empire in history.

-For a look at how imperial-era decisions still shape the countries travellers overlook today, see our guide to the most criminally overlooked destinations on Earth.
+For a look at how imperial-era decisions still shape the countries travelers overlook today, see our guide to the most criminally overlooked destinations on Earth.

-Oldest empire on the list: The Akkadian Empire (c.
-2334 BCE) — it invented the concept of empire itself.
+The oldest empire on this list: The Akkadian Empire (c.
+2334 B.C.) — it created the idea of an empire.

-Highest share of world population: The Achaemenid Empire (~44% of all humans alive, c.
+Highest percentage of global population: The Achaemenid Empire (~44% of all humans alive, c.
 480 BCE).

-Most durable legal legacy: The French Empire — the Napoleonic Code influences roughly 120 countries.
+Longest-lasting legal legacy: The French Empire — the Napoleonic Code affects about 120 countries.

-Largest contiguous land empire: The Mongol Empire (~24 million km²).
+Greatest contiguous land empire: The Mongol Empire ~24 million km².

 15 Empires That Shaped the Modern World; At a Glance